xaridar/List-n-Learn/README.md

 To start developing:

--   Ensure npm is installed in the system
+-   Ensure [node.js](https://nodejs.org/en) is installed in the system
 -   Use `$ npm install` to install all necessary project dependencies

 -   _Set Environment Variables_